learn-co-students/module-4-code-challenge-round-1-nyc-web-ca-module-4-code-challenge-round-1-nyc-web-040119-1560259600/README.md

       - BotCard
         <!-- - ternary action based on what props has been passed -->
     - BotCollection
+      - **this.selectCurretBot**
       <!-- - **this.state.bots** -->
       <!-- - **this.addBot** -->
       <!-- - onClick removes the bot and adds to YourBotArmy -->
       - BotCard
+        - onClick goes to BotSpecs card
         <!-- - ternary action based on what props has been passed -->
+    - BotSpecs
+      - buttons
+      - go back to BotCollection
+      - enlist Bot